shsagir/play-area-sync/docs/env-vars.md

 They will never overwrite existing, manually created ENV vars.
 This means: if you manually create an ENV var, we guarantee that we won't replace it's value by a dynamically generated ENV var.

-Following a list of available dynamic ENV vars, which are available, assuming your App supports the service: <!-- TODO: We cannot say component here, cause Universal Apps don't have components .. idea? -->
+Following a list of available dynamic ENV vars:

 **MySQL** (All Universal Apps or Professional App Component)